 GLACIER PEAKS HOTEL + CASINO

 Hit the jackpot in the heart of Blackfeet Country.
-Montana channels Las Vegas at Glacier Peaks Casino, where locals and visitors enjoy some of the largest payouts in the state.
+At Glacier Peaks Casino, locals and visitors enjoy some of the largest payouts in the state.
 Glacier Peaks is open 24 hours, seven days a week and offers more than 500 machines, blackjack, craps, poker, roulette and more, plus a full-service bar, fine dining and modern accommodations.

 MUSEUM OF THE PLAINS INDIAN

-Discover the rich, historic and diverse arts of Northern Plains Tribal peoples at Browning’s popular Museum of the Plains Indian.
-The museum’s fascinating and educational exhibits include historic clothing, horse gear, weapons, household implements, baby carriers and toys, to name just a handful.
-The gift shop features fine American Indian jewelry.
+Discover the rich, historic and diverse arts of Northern Plains Tribal peoples at Browning’s Museum of the Plains Indian.
+The museum’s educational exhibits include historic clothing, horse gear, weapons, household implements, baby carriers and toys, to name just a handful.
+The gift shop features fine, authentic American Indian jewelry.

-Related: American Indian, Arts and Culture, Blackfeet Indian Reservation, Blackfeet Nation, Browning, East Glacier Corridor, Events, Family Fun, Film, Getting Around, Glacier National Park, Indoor Fun, Montana, Museums, Outdoor Fun, Road Trips, Shopping, Stay, Vacation
+Related: American Indian, Arts and Culture, Blackfeet Indian Reservation, Blackfeet Nation, Browning, East Glacier Corridor, Events, Family Fun, Glacier National Park, GNP Surrounding Area, Indoor Fun, Montana, Museums, Outdoor Fun, Road Trips, Shopping, Stay, Vacation

 Comments